 Practically, there is a simpler way to know when the boat is tipping over too far.
-If you have to fight the helm (a rudder angle of more than 5-7 degrees), you are heeling too far and need to adjust trim or technique.
+If you have to fight the helm (a rudder angle of more than five to seven degrees), you are heeling too far and need to adjust trim or technique.
 Heel equals helm.
-When the boat leans over, it attempts to turn itself back up into the wind, which is referred to as “weather helm.”
-To keep the boat going straight, we compensate with the rudder.
-That's fine up to a point, but the rudder is really a brake.
-Used too much, and it’s just like dragging a barn door through the water, which is not a particularly fast or efficient way to sail.
+When the boat leans over, it attempts to turn itself back up into the wind; which is referred to as “weather helm.”
+To keep the boat going straight, we compensate with the rudder, which is fine up to a point.
+But the rudder is really a brake.
+Use too much, and it’s just like dragging a barn door through the water, which is not a particularly fast or efficient way to sail.

-Upwind the problem is a little more complicated.
-If you ease the sheets every time you get a puff, you won't be able to sail as close to the wind as you would with the sails trimmed in.
-You'll go fast, but won't point well.
-There's a powerful upwind steering technique called “feathering” that makes all the difference.
-Feathering means sailing by angle of heel instead of maintaining a constant angle to the wind as indicated to the headsail telltales.
+Upwind, the problem is a little more complicated.
+If we ease the sheets every time we get a puff, we will not be able to sail as close to the wind as we would with the sails trimmed in.
+We’ll go fast, but will not point well.
+Upwind, there is a powerful steering technique called “feathering” that makes all the difference.
+Feathering means sailing by angle of heel, instead of maintaining a constant angle to the wind as indicated by the headsail telltales.

 If steering upwind when a puff hits, let the boat head up slowly to balance the helm and maintain a constant angle of heel.
 Headsail telltales will lift, or “feather,” indicating a slight luff.
-That’s okay.
-You don’t need the extra power.
-As the puff lets off and the boat begins to get too upright, bear off slightly to maintain heel angle.
+That’s okay; we don’t need the extra power.
+As the puff lets off, and the boat begins to get too upright, bear off slightly to maintain heel angle.
 The telltales will begin to stream aft in their normal upwind position.
 Use the telltales in the lulls, but maintain angle of heel in the puffs by letting the boat head up.

-If you have to ease the sheets when reaching, or do a lot of feathering to keep the boat on its feet, it is time for flatter sails.
-For the headsail, add halyard tension to remove horizontal wrinkles (perpendicular to the headstay).
+If you have to ease the sheets when reaching, or do a lot of feathering to keep the boat on her feet, it is time for flatter sails.
+For the headsail, add halyard tension so as to remove horizontal wrinkles (perpendicular to the headstay).
 If you have a backstay adjuster, add tension to minimize headstay sag.
 Move the sheet lead aft to flatten the bottom sections of the sail and allow the top to twist off.
 For the mainsail, add halyard tension to remove horizontal wrinkles (sound familiar?).
-Tighten outhaul to flatten lower third of the mainsail.
+Tighten outhaul to flatten the lower third of the mainsail.
 Add backstay to bend the mast if that is an option.